![]() |

 |

-400m Drop Off TestTesting and measurement are the means of collecting information upon which subsequent performance evaluations and decisions are made but in the analysis we need to bear in mind the factors that may influence the results.
-ObjectiveThe objective of this test is to monitor the athletes anaerobic efficiency.
+400m Drop Off TestTesting and measurement are the means of collecting information upon which subsequent performance evaluations and decisions are made.
+In the analysis, we need to bear in mind the factors that may influence the results.
+ObjectiveThe objective of this test is to monitor the athlete's anaerobic efficiency.

-How to conduct the testThis test requires the athlete to sprint 100 metres and after a short recover sprint 400 metres.
+How to conduct the testThis test requires the athlete to sprint 100 metres and after a short recovery sprint 400 metres.

 Example

 The aim is always to reduce the 'drop off' time by increasing anaerobic efficiency.
-A top female 400m athlete has a drop off' time of around 0.7 seconds.
+A top female 400m athlete will have a drop off' time of around 0.7 seconds.

 Disadvantages